How to Set SMART Goals

 Teaching your child about SMART goals strengthens their growth mindset and helps them stay committed to achieve success.
 Setting SMART goals helps keep their mind focused, and allows them to stay motivated by tracking progress within a time limit.

-When creating SMART goals, help your child by asking them the following:
+When creating SMART goals, help your child by asking them:

 Specific: